Skip to main content

 Way of submission

-The prior notification, the update to a prior notification and the quarterly reports should be submitted by electronic means on this page.
+The prior notification, the update to a prior notification and the quarterly reports should be submitted by electronic means on this page (page under construction).

 Additional simplified VAT obligations